chinsan-gbomb/GbombSDK-Mobile/README.md

 	client->init("YOUR_GAME_ID");
 ```
 ##Callback
-1. code: 100 is okay, others is failed
+1. code: 100 is okay, others failed
 2. data: The format is using [JSend](http://labs.omniti.com/labs/jsend)
 3. sample:
 ``` json